maulusck/calamares-settings-netinst/README.md

 - TODO: seem like debootstrap pulled everything (222 packages) but only installed required packages (about less than 100 packages).
 Must optimize it for faster debootstrap step

 After install issues:
-- default `/etc/bash.bashrc` remains debian standard
+- default `/etc/bash.bashrc` and user `.bashrc` remains debian standard

 Module explain:
 - shellprocess-bootstrap: Generating system with debootstrap.
 This step is to create a system with mimimized package list